 Best Surf Rods for Striped Bass 2024: 10-12 Foot Casting Rods Reviewed

-Quick verdict: The Lamiglas X-11 Surf Series is the best value surf rod for CT striper plugging.
+The Lamiglas X-11 Surf Series is the best value surf rod for CT striper plugging.
 The St. Croix Mojo Surf is the premium choice.
 For budget anglers starting out, the Ugly Stik Elite Surf delivers durable performance at a low entry price.

 Surf fishing for stripers requires a different rod than any inshore application — long enough for casting distance (10-12 feet), powerful enough for heavy plugs and chunks (3-6 oz), yet sensitive enough to feel the subtle pick-up of a live eel in the surf.
 The right surf rod separates long, accurate casts from frustrating tangles and lost fish.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Lamiglas X-11 Surf Casting Rod